Crow’s Feet: What Is It & How to Get Rid of Crow’s Feet

 Quit Smoking

 If you’re still smoking, it’s time to stop.
 Tobacco smoke is a massive accelerant for premature aging and can force you to seek crow’s feet treatment far sooner than non-smokers.
-Not only does smoking (and being near second-hand smoke!) trigger the inflammation process, but it also introduces free radicals into your system which can linger for days.
+Not only does smoking (and being near second-hand smoke!) trigger the inflammation process, it also introduces free radicals into your system which can linger for days.

 Purchase Reading Glasses

 Any repeated facial expression involving the skin around your eyes contributes to crow’s feet, especially squinting.
 As you age and begin to experience a decrease in vision, be sure to pick up a pair of reading glasses to keep your eyes wide and wear them whenever needed.
-Squinting at your computer screen at the office or struggling to read the text of a book at home is one of the leading crow’s feet causes, so be sure to avoid this bad habit.

 Don’t Over-Wash Your Face